yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

 1. Verify that approval is present using `check_approval` (HR Director approval required)
-2. For creation, validate that the department name is provided and the assigned manager exists in the employee system and has active status using `discover_employee_entities`.
+2. For creation, validate that the department name is provided and the assigned manager exists in the employee system and has active status using `discover_user_employee_entities`.
 For updates, validate that department exists and has active status using `discover_department_entities`
 3. Create or update the department using `manage_department`
 4. Create an audit entry for department operation using `manage_audit_logs`